Fuhrmann/keypirinha-lipsum/README.md

 ## Usage

-To use it simply search for "Lorem Ipsum" and select using TAB.
+To use it simply type "lipsum" and select using TAB.
 The are four suggestions at this moment:
 - Paragraphs
 - Words
 - Bytes